paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-040-defense-against-weapons-of-mass-destruction.md

 (2) such other executive branch officials as the President may select.

 **(c) Level of representation** To the maximum extent possible, each department 11 So in original.
-Probably should be “department’s”. or agency’s representative designated pursuant to subsection (b)(1) of this section shall be an official of that department or agency who has been appointed by the President with the advice and consent of the Senate.
+Probably should be “department’s”. or agency’s representative designated pursuant to subsection (b)(1) shall be an official of that department or agency who has been appointed by the President with the advice and consent of the Senate.

-**(d) Chair** The President shall designate an official to direct the coordination mechanism established pursuant to subsection (a) of this section.
+**(d) Chair** The President shall designate an official to direct the coordination mechanism established pursuant to subsection (a).
 The official so designated may invite the head of any other department or agency of the United States to designate a representative of that department or agency to participate from time to time in the activities of the Committee.

 ### Statutory Notes